Credential to Career Coaching

 Create a step-by-step plan to help you achieve your goals

-C2C combines weekly two-hour group workshops with individual coaching sessions, plus 12 months of follow up coaching.
+C2C combines weekly group workshops with individual coaching sessions, plus 12 months of follow up coaching.
 During the program, you will create a detailed, personal plan to achieve your goals!
 We also provide a full year of follow-up support.

 To learn about eligibility and enrollment, scroll down.